Tom2096/budget-app/README.md

 Personal Budget Management Tool
 ===============================
 ## Overview
-This is a web-based application that helps the user to better visualize and interact with their everyday transcations.
+This is a web-based application that helps the user to better visualize and interact with their everyday transactions.
 It comes with a fully functional filtering system, a search system, and a dynamic doughnut chart.
 It has been filled with some sample data to demonstrate its usability.

 ### Dashboard with Scrollable Components